invertedv/chutils/README.md

 Getting text files into most databases can be a hassle.
 There is often random garbage in fields.
 Column order varies.
 The destination table has to exist.
-For materializing output of a query, ClickHouse supports CREATE MATERIALIZED VIEW.
-This view updates any time the underlying table(s) update.
+For materializing output of a query, ClickHouse supports CREATE MATERIALIZED VIEW or you can also create a table from the output of a query as CREATE TABLE from SELECT Query.
+Even in these cases, there may be other changes you may wish to make.
-There may be times when that's not what you want.
-Then you're on your own generating CREATE TABLE statements.
+For instance, nesting arrays or data validation.

 The chutils package facilitates these types of functions.
 The principal use cases are: